Why I use a Capsule Wardrobe

 When I only have in my closet what is seasonal, I love, and what fits it is so easy to get dressed!
 I hang everything onto 25 velvet hangers and everything fits in the closet with LOTS of room to spare.
 There is no digging through to see what I should wear, everything in my closet can be grabbed and worn.
 Everything is clean, nothing has holes, and everything fits me exactly as it should.
 It feels like I’m dressing from a boutique every morning.

-I also limit my choices to clothing that reflects my life style.
-They hardest phase of dressing for me was when I switched from an office job to being a full time mom.
+I also limit my choices to clothing that reflects my lifestyle.
+The hardest phase of dressing for me was when I switched from an office job to being a full-time mom.
 The clothes I wore at work were not practical for my new job.
 Phasing out old lifestyle clothing and bringing in clothes that worked for my new life took a while, but I’m glad I switched.

 These questions help me decide if I am being organized: